If you’re using mailfloss for AWeber email verification, you have five options at your disposal.

-Before explaining the four options, make sure you have properly connected AWeber to mailfloss.
+Before explaining the five options, make sure you have properly connected AWeber to mailfloss.
 You only need to do this once and from then on mailfloss will be able to automatically perform email verifications for the connected AWeber account.

 The first option “Manually decide action on bad emails” will display emails deemed invalid so you can decide an action on them, like so: